 The Incorporation of Additional Mitigation Measures to Minimise the Likelihood that Undetected SoCs are Exposed to Injurious Levels of Source Activity (e.g. due to night, poor weather or the limitations of monitoring techniques).

 Adopt a ramp-up or soft start procedure – The aim of the soft start is to initiate the source at the lowest possible sound level and gradually increase power over a pre-defined time period to reach the operational sound level.
 This procedure is intended to allow animals to depart the immediate vicinity of a sound source prior to being exposed to potentially injurious levels of sound.
 The soft start must commence at a sound level which does not have the potential to cause injury.
 If the source cannot be started at a sufficiently low (i.e. ‘safe’) power level, then an alternative method, such as deploying specially designed acoustic alarms, should be adopted.
-Acoustic alarms should be designed to cover the frequency ranges of all SoC and should also be activated gradually.
+Acoustic alarms or pingers should be designed to cover the frequency ranges of all SoC and should also be activated gradually.